 ORS 340-218 Oregon Title V Operating Permits

-The air quality permit programs require that a new source provide a Land Use Compatibility Statement (LUCS) from local government when applying for a permit.
-This assures that the source is an approved use for the property where it is located.
+The air quality permit programs require that a new business provide a Land Use Compatibility Statement (LUCS) from local government when applying for a permit.
+This assures that the business is an approved use for the property where it is located.
 Existing permittees have provided a LUCS, which are on file with DEQ.
 No change in the land use procedures in the air quality permitting program is proposed.

 DEQ’s statewide goal compliance and local plan compatibility procedures adequately cover the proposed rules.